logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/working-with-repositories/_index.md

 -   TestArchitect Authentication mode: Users log in with their repository user names and passwords.
 Authentication is performed directly by TestArchitect.
 -   LDAP Authentication mode: Requires the availability of an LDAP-based directory service.
 Users are authenticated with their system \(e.g., Windows\) logins, thus eliminating the need for a separate login for TestArchitect. \(This is known as single sign-on.\)

-**Important:** Only one authentication mode may be in effect for a repository at any given time.
+{{<important>}} Only one authentication mode may be in effect for a repository at any given time.
 The chosen mode, established by an administrator of the repository, applies to all users of the repository.

 1. [Creating a repository](/TA_Help/Topics/Repository_creating.html)
 How to create a new repository.